RelBench v2: A Large-Scale Benchmark and Repository for Relational Data: Overview and Design

 \item \textbf{Predictive tasks} are defined per database via a training table \citep{rdl}.
 Each training table specifies an entity ID, a seed time, and target labels.
 The seed time determines when the prediction is made and filters out future information.
 Importantly, the \valtimestamp and \testtimestamp cutoffs are shared across all tasks within a dataset, enabling multi-task learning and pre-training across predictive tasks defined on the same relational database. \end{itemize}

 \textbf{Autocomplete tasks}: \relbench v2 introduces autocomplete tasks, a new paradigm of predictive tasks.
 These tasks allow for making predictions on the existing columns within tables in the dataset, as opposed to the previous \textbf{forecasting tasks} that predict on target labels constructed via SQL queries.
 However, like forecasting tasks, autocomplete tasks are still temporal in nature.
 Autocomplete tasks can be thought of as adding a new row to the database, filling some columns, and then trying to predict the remaining columns without access to future data.
+For each autocomplete task, we define a fixed set of observed columns and a target column to predict, where models receive the observed values for a row at a given seed time and must infer the target using only relational and temporal context available up to that time.

-Autocomplete tasks expand the utility of the benchmark and widen the scope of real-world RDL applications; in order to successfully predict on autocomplete tasks, models need to deeply understand the relational context of the data.
+Autocomplete tasks expand the utility of the benchmark and widen the scope of real-world RDL applications; successfully predicting on autocomplete tasks requires models to deeply understand the relational context of the data.
 They have many real-world applications.
-In fact, these tasks were inspired by the SALT \citep{sap-salt} sales order autocomplete task (see Figure \ref{fig:autocomplete-example}), where the SAP S/4HANA Sales Order user interface recommends a payment category based on answers to other data fields and contextual knowledge from the relational schema.
+In fact, these tasks were inspired by the SALT \citep{sap-salt} sales order autocomplete task (see Figure~\ref{fig:autocomplete-example}), where the SAP S/4HANA Sales Order user interface recommends a payment category based on answers to other data fields and contextual knowledge from the relational schema.

 A key consideration for autocomplete tasks involves preventing information leakage, as some columns in a table may be highly correlated.
 Therefore, designing autocomplete tasks requires dropping the columns that correlate with the specified target column.
+To prevent information leakage, we manually identify and remove columns that are highly correlated with the target column based on domain knowledge and inspection of the training data.
 For instance, in the \texttt{review-rating} task for the \amazon dataset, we must drop the 'review\_text' column, which otherwise would provide intertwined signals with the review ratings.
 This prevents such interdependent columns from guiding predictions on the target column, hence preserving the authenticity of each predictive task and maintaining its real-world applicability.

 \textbf{RDL implementation}: \relbench v2 utilizes the same RDL framework defined by \citet{relbench}.
 To reiterate, we first encode raw row-level data into initial node embeddings via PyTorch Frame \citep{hu2024pytorch}, specifically with the ResNet tabular model \citep{gorishniy2021revisiting}.
 We perform temporal-aware subgraph sampling \citep{rdl} around each entity node at a given seed time, where the embeddings are passed into a heterogeneous GraphSAGE model \citep{hamilton2017inductive, fey2019fast} with sum-based neighbor aggregation to iteratively update node embeddings.
 Finally, task-specific prediction heads turn output embeddings into predictions.